typelevel/Laika/docs/introduction/architecture.md

 * `Parse` represents the actual parsing step, a pluggable function of type `Input => Document` (or `Input => TemplateDocument` for templates).
   Supported out of the box are Markdown and reStructuredText.
-Other parsers can easily be added to the system and they do not need to be based on the SDK's parser combinators like the built-in parsers.
+Other parsers can easily be added to the system and they do not need to be based on Laika's parser combinators like the built-in parsers.
 Parsers can be extended with custom tags called Directives that allow to add new constructs to markup without extending the parser.